ryangray/zx81-utils/README.md

   the output is stdout, then it is the equivalent of using the `-1` option.

 * `-v` - The default is to include the variables from the P file.
 This option will cause the variables data to not be included.
+This only applies to the prog+vars loader (-p) and not the tape-like loader (-t) currently.
+A future release might add the option for it to apply to the tape-like loader, but that could cause some programs to not work if they either need the variables, or if they are like VU-CALC and do a checksum of the system variables.

 * `-a line_number` - Force the auto run line number.
 The default is to use whatever the P file has, which could be no auto run.
 You can use `-1` to force